stepro/kdo/README.md

 The `-e, --env` flags set environment variables, and in the case of an inherited configuration, override any inherited environment variables.

 The `-R, --replace` flag only applies when the inherited configuration is from the `deployment`, `replicaset`, `replicationcontroller` and `statefulset` workload kinds, or from the `service` kind.
 For workloads, this flag scales the workload instance to zero for the duration of the command.
-For services, this flag changes the pod selector to select the kudo pod for the duration of the command.
+For services, this flag changes the pod selector to select the kdo pod for the duration of the command.

 ### Session flags

-These flags customize behavior that applies for the duration of the kudo process.
+These flags customize behavior that applies for the duration of the kdo process.

 Flag | Default | Description
 ---- | ------- | -----------